 Earlier this week, Google's self-driving car spinoff, Waymo, launched a commercial self-driving taxi service in the Phoenix area.
-It's limited, but it's technically a public launch, not just testing.
+It's limited, but it’s technically a public launch, not just testing.
 And this is a case where the tech moved faster than the laws.
 Proposed federal rules for regulating self-driving cars called the AV START Act have been stuck in neutral for about a year.
 But this week senators updated the language in the bill.
 They're even considering attaching it to the must-pass budget legislation that Congress will decide on before the end of the year.
-Molly Wood talks about it with Aarian Marshall, who covers autonomous vehicles for Wired magazine.
-Today's show is sponsored by Colgate University.
+Molly Wood talked about it with Aarian Marshall, who covers autonomous vehicles for Wired magazine.
+The following is an edited transcript of their conversation.